Shin Kidō Senki Gundam Wing: Endless Duel: Gameplay

 Shin Kidō Senki Gundam Wing: Endless Duel is a fighting game similar to Kidō Butōden G-Gundam and Street Fighter II set in the Mobile Suit Gundam Wing anime series, taking place in the year After Colony 195.
 In the game, players control either one of ten playable characters on their mobile suits representing the Colony Liberation Organization and the Organization of the Zodiac.
 Every Gundam suit has different "ability ratings" mirroring the ones in the series.
 It features three modes: Story, Versus and Trial.

 In the single-player story mode, the player fights a series of battles depending on the chosen Gundam against opponents.
 In versus mode, the player fights against human opponents in one-on-one matches and the fighter who manages to deplete the health bar of the opponent wins the first bout.
 The first to win two bouts becomes the winner of the match.
 Each round is timed, which can be adjusted or deactivated in the game options; if both fighters still have health remaining when time expires, the fighter with more health wins the round.
 In trial mode, players choose any Gundam mech to participate in an endless series of matches with increasing difficulty until the player is defeated.

 During a match, players are able to switch between weapon and melee fighting styles.
 All pilots have a "vulcan gun/machine cannon" attack, which also uses energy and targets the opponent based on distance.
 Each pilot have an energy counter underneath their health bars, which is used to perform powerful versions of special moves.
 Every pilot has one or two "super special" attacks that requires energy and plays a sound right before commencing, giving the opponent a split second to respond.
 The player must block hits, execute special or super special attacks, land hits against an opponent or block attacks to recover a large portion of energy.
 Players are able to execute dashes, air blocking, air dashes and chain combos similar to fighting games by Capcom like X-Men: Children of the Atom.
-Unique to Gundam Wing: Endless Duel is the "vernier" mechanic, which allows the player's mech hover down briefly after using a air dash by holding down to attack an opponent on the ground.
+Unique to Gundam Wing: Endless Duel is the "vernier" mechanic, which allows the player's mech hover down briefly after using an air dash by holding down to attack an opponent on the ground.
 "Vernier" can also be used to perform high jumps.